Bachelor of Arts in Communications and Psychology

 Janice is trained in Lindamood Bell Phoneme Sequencing, Seeing Stars, On Cloud Nine, TEACCH Programme, and Feuerstein Mediated Learning at Total Communication.

 Janice enjoys reading and practising yoga in her spare time.
-She speaks fluent English and Chinese and conversational Cantonese.
+She speaks fluent English and Chinese.